POSH

 Need the fastest action path?

-If the risk feels active, stay calm, protect the child, preserve evidence, then move into the right reporting lane.
+If the risk feels active, stay calm, protect the child, preserve evidence safely, then move into the right reporting lane.

 Safety first.
 Evidence second.
 Reporting next.